josefdsk/edx-documentation/en_us/students/source/SFD_student_notes.rst

 .. note:: Learners who do not use a mouse can use keyboard shortcuts to create, access, and delete notes.
-For more information about using keyboard shortcuts, see :ref:`SFD Student Notes Accessibility`.
+For more information about using keyboard shortcuts, see :ref:`SFD SN Keyboard Shortcuts`.

 ======================================